 “We urge Defra, even at this late hour, to put the draft plan on hold and work with all stakeholders rather than just the industry to develop a plan that addresses all the objectives of a good food and farming system.”

-Peter Stevenson, Compassion’s Chief Policy Advisor, wrote to George Eustice, MP earlier this month.
-He says: “We are here to urge Defra to develop a plan that will facilitate the production of higher welfare, sustainable and healthy food.
+Peter Stevenson, our Chief Policy Advisor, says: “We are here to urge Defra to develop a plan that will facilitate the production of higher welfare, sustainable and healthy food."

 Email the British farming ministers today and urge them to adopt resolutions that will have a hugely beneficial effect on the lives of animals, the environment and human health.